 Despite having a coffee machine at home, we tended to buy a coffee every morning (and several more throughout the day in Paul’s case).

 Eating at home is not always the cheaper option by the way: In Ecuador for example, the almuerzo (set lunch, usually three courses and a drink) was always a more cost-effective option than cooking at home (and a great way to get to know the local cuisine).
-And in the smaller Caribbean islands, imported groceries like cereal, yogurt or cheese were significantly more expensive than in Sydney.
+And in the smaller Caribbean islands, imported groceries like cereal, yoghurt or cheese were significantly more expensive than in Sydney.

-While less common in Australia, tipping at restaurants is expected in some other countries, especially in the US.
+While less common in Australia, tipping at restaurants is expected in some other countries, especially in the United States.
 Tips are therefore included in this category.

 Transport and Travel